Scroll down, or use the links below to jump to the right section, to find out all you need to know about studying with us at Redbridge College.

 Step 2 – Apply

 Once you have found a course that interests you, fill in an application form or apply online through this website.
 If you are unsure which course you want to study, just write ‘Guidance Interview’ on the application form.

 Once we have received your application form you will be invited to attend an interview at the college.
 Don't worry, it's not a scary process - we just want to make sure that the course is right for you now and in the future.

 - If you have applied for a Graphic Design or Media course you will need to bring your portfolio to your interview

-- If you hae applied for a Music course you will have an audition as part of your interview
+- If you have applied for a Music course you will have an audition as part of your interview

-- If you have applied for some Sports Studies courses, you may be requires to attend a practical assessment.
-We will contact you with the date and time
+- If you have applied for some Sports Studies courses, you may be required to attend a practical assessment (we will contact you with the date and time)

 Step 4 – GCSE results day